VImaginator/PR-Code-Reviewer/README.md

 1. Create a bot from template
 2. Connect to an LLM
 3. Connect to GitHub for access to the target repo

+### 0 Prerequisites

+You will also need to sign into [VImaginator.network](https://VImaginator.network/) from your GitHub account.
+It is free.

+### 1 Create a bot from template

+Create a flow function from [this template](https://VImaginator.network/flow/createByTemplate/github-pr-review-llm).
+It will fork a repo into your personal GitHub account.
+Your flow function will be compiled from the source code in your forked repo.
+You can configure how it is summoned from the GitHub PR.

+* `trigger_phrase` : The magic words to write in a PR comment to summon the bot.
+It defaults to "VImaginator review".